-an efficient task priority approach, with simultaneous inequality tasks handled as hard (cannot be violated) or soft (can be relaxed) constraints for the high-dof humanoid robot HRP2
+an efficient task priority approach, with simultaneous inequality tasks handled as hard (cannot be violated) or soft (can be relaxed) constraints for the high-dof humanoid robot HRP2 a systematic task priority approach, with several simultaneous tasks

 IEEE/RSJ Int.
 Conf. on Intelligent Robots and Systems (IROS) 2015